Quarto (RMarkdown)

 What is the problem?

-Many PhD students and other researchers use tools like Excel or SPSS to collect & store data from their experiments.
+Many PhD students and other researchers use tools like Excel, SPSS or similar software to collect & store data from their experiments.
 They even use it for calculations and visualizations.
 Finally, results are transferred to Word for writing a paper and/or PowerPoint for creating a presentation.
-What is eventually communicated to the outside world as a final product in the form of a thesis, paper or presentation is hard to unravel for an outsider, let alone to reproduce it.
-In the process of transferring data, graphs, results of statistical analysis from one software program to another, it is not unlikely that errors will be made and some of them will go unnoticed (see this publication in Nature: d41586-022-00563-z.pdf (nature.com)).
+What is communicated to the outside world eventually as a final product in the form of a thesis, paper or presentation is hard to unravel for an outsider, let alone to reproduce it.
+In the process of transferring data, graphs, results of statistical analysis from one software program to another, it is not unlikely that errors will be made and some of them will go unnoticed (see, for instance, this Nature article: d41586-022-00563-z.pdf (nature.com)).
 The results have become irreproducible and the scientific path has become obscured (even for yourself and your team).
 Commercial software programs may not be accessible to everyone and therefore results may never be reproducible.
 This goes against the idea of open science.

-RMarkdown is a freely available software program that combines text, statistical analysis, and graphics into one file.
-Data storage, analysis, and presentation of results (in a paper or presentation) takes places in a single computer program.
-This has advantages like e.g. changes in a dataset are immediately processed in statistical models, graphs and reports.
-Workflows in RMarkdown can be considerably more efficient and therefor faster.
-Multiple RMarkdown files (e.g. each file being a paper) can easily be combined to form a thesis.
-RMarkdown documents can be converted into:
+Quarto (previously RMarkdown) is a freely available software program that combines text, statistical analysis, and graphics into one file.
+Data storage, analysis, visualization and presentation of results (in a paper or presentation) takes places in a single file.
+This has the advantage that changes in a dataset are immediately processed in statistical models, graphs, reports and presentations.
+Workflows in Quarto can be considerably more efficient and therefore faster.
+Multiple Quarto files (e.g., each file being a paper) can easily be combined to form a thesis.
+Quarto documents can be converted into:

-The core of RMarkdown is the freely available software program R that runs on every computer platform.
-In practice, it is most convenient to use RStudio, also freely available.
+Quarto can be combined with R, which runs on every computer platform.
+In practice, it is most convenient to use Quarto in combination with RStudio, also freely available.
 RStudio can be linked to version control systems like GIT and GITHub.
-In fact, you can use RMarkdown in RStudio just as a word processor without any knowledge of R but its strength is, of course, the combination of text with data processing, statistical analysis, graphing and reporting, so in practice it only makes sense if you master R to some extent.
+In fact, you can use Quarto in RStudio just as a word processor without any knowledge of R but its strength is, of course, the combination of text with data processing, statistical analysis, graphing and reporting.
+Therefore, it only makes sense to participate in the course if you master R and RStudio to some extent (Python or Julia could also be used, but in the course it will be R).

 General Information